skynet-guide/docs/docs/renting/renting-on-sia.en.md

 To begin renting go to the “Rent” tab
 ![](/static/assets/renting-on-sia/image-25.png)

-Then, based on the [Siastats](https://siastats.info/storage_pricing) pricing(I’d generally recommend taking the storage pricing on Siastats and multiplying it by 1.5), you’re gonna want to set your allowance to that.
+Then, based on the <a href="https://siastats.info/storage_pricing" target="_blank" rel="noopener noreferrer">SiaStats</a> pricing(I’d generally recommend taking the storage pricing on Siastats and multiplying it by 1.5), you’re gonna want to set your allowance to that.
 ![](/static/assets/renting-on-sia/image-26.png)

 Click on “Setup Allowance”